 - To run several tests, select the desired tests in the editor.

 - To run all tests in the current file, either select all or set the caret outside test classes.

 Whatever way you choose to run or debug tests, you will see the execution progress, results, and output in the Unit Tests window.
 If there is an open unit test session, the executed tests are added in this session.
-If there are no test sessions or the existing ones are locked, then a new tests session is created.
+If there are no test sessions then a new tests session is created.